-The grade of "Incomplete" will be marked on the transcript until the final grade is complete.
+An Incomplete "I" grade will be marked on the transcript until the final grade is complete.
 However, it will not be calculated into the GPA.
-Once the completed grade is reported to the Registrar, the grade is posted and the final grade is averaged into the cumulative GPA.
+Once the completed grade is reported to the Registrar, the grade is posted and the final grade is averaged into the pGPA.